 We spent over an hour in this oasis enjoying Mother Nature’s pool.
 We even found an area that had some natural jets (it was just water running over rocks, but it felt nice).
 Once we decided it was time to head back to the hotel to meet my mom, we went back out the way we came and encountered a sign that said “Blue Hole .7 miles ←.”

 It was at that moment we realized we just had the most magical moments in what wasn’t even the main event!

 We obviously had to turn back around and begin our trek again to find the true Blue Hole.
 Let me tell ya, I liked our Blue Hole better.
 The actual Blue Hole was extremely crowded, and there was absolutely no social distancing.
 It was a ton of younger kids and some families waiting in line to jump off a huge boulder.

-Like I previously mentioned, the food here is pretty delish, but more than that, this place has SO MANY GAMES.
+Not only does Southside Social have pretty delish food, but more importantly, they have SO MANY GAMES.
 You know I love a good game place.
 Bowling, foosball, ping pong, darts, corn hole… I could really keep going.
-The place is a huge warehouse with a huge yard as well, so all of the games are very spaced out.
-On top of that, you have to get your game pieces from a kiosk.
-The game pieces are sanitized between each use.
+The place is a huge warehouse with a huge yard as well.

 Zipline at Ruby Falls

 If you are an avid zipliner, this may not be for you.
 But if you want to test the waters and get a quick thrill, this is an awesome, affordable way to do so!
 Ziplining is usually around $100, but Ruby Falls offers it for only $20!
 Full disclosure, it is very brief.